Blister Prevention And Foot Care Guide

 Basic First Aid

-I found that this excellent article from Survival Mom on food care.
+I found that this excellent article from Survival Mom on foot care.
 I’ve always have had feet that easily blister.
 Whenever I bought new shoes, other than sneakers or thongs, I was sure to get blisters.
 Although it hurt like hell; I was able to stop at the end of the day and fix my blistered foot.
-However, if disaster strikes proper food care is essential as you will likely be hiking miles a day and a simple blister, if not taken cared for, can turn into a nightmare.
+However, if disaster strikes proper food care is essential as you will likely be hiking miles a day and a simple blister, if not taken cared for, can easily turn into an infection.

 In a SHTF situation, you may be hiking long distances carrying a heavy backpack.
 The guidelines for backpacking foot care are more stringent than for everyday life since the distances walked and amount carried is so much greater, but following the basics of these guidelines, every day definitely can help.
 Foot Care, or You’ll Never Escape the Zombies With Blisters on Your Feet – Survival Mom

 This article covers everything from blister and general foot care prevention . . .